 Another great manufacturer in the market today for making top quality memory devices.

-This cost me a little under $20 but the price seems to increase each time I buy one of these devices.
+This cost me around $15 but the price seems to increase each time I buy one of these devices.

 I guess there’s a lot of demand for these USB drives.